Can Chickens Eat Chocolate? A Guide on What Not to Feed Chickens

 Can Chickens Eat Raw Eggs

-Just as with humans, salt should be given to your chickens only in moderation—consumed this way, salt has a favorable effect for your chicken’s growth and development.
+Just as with humans, salt should be given to your chickens only in moderation—consumed this way, salt has a favorable effect on your chicken’s growth and development.

 That said, ensure you stay on the safe side when it comes to the salt content of your chicken feed.
 Going overboard with salt can cause deformities in your chickens’ eggshells over time.